 There are two types of undertakings for children:

 Where a non-accountable undertaking is imposed, the charge or charges are dismissed.
 If a child breaches a non-accountable undertaking, the court cannot take any further action.

 When an accountable undertaking is imposed, the child is accountable for any breach of the undertaking.
 If a child breaches an accountable undertaking, the court can order the child to reappear before the court.
 The court may then:

 - continue or vary the undertaking or

-- revoke the order dismissing the charge and impose a fine of not more than one penalty unit.
+- revoke the order, dismiss the charge and impose a fine of not more than one penalty unit.

-An adjourned undertaking can also be ordered against a young offender under the Sentencing Act 1991.
+A court can also order an adjourned undertaking when sentencing a young offender under the Sentencing Act 1991 (Vic).